SAP/cloud-sdk-java/docs/blogs/oss-part1.md

 This made identifying internal dependencies or finding license issues relatively easy.

 And, of course, we had experience from moving the JavaScript variant of the project into open source.
+We could also refer to other closely related open source projects such as the [SAP BTP Security Services Integration Libraries](https://github.com/SAP/cloud-security-services-integration-library) or the [SAP BTP Environment Service Binding Access Library](https://github.com/sap/btp-environment-variable-access/).
 Together with the help and tools provided by the OSPO team this made the process of moving the Java variant into open source significantly easier.

 ## Conclusion